draeger-lab/ModelPolisher/README.md

 The article http://nar.oxfordjournals.org/content/44/D1/D515 describes BiGG Models knowledge-base including ModelPolisher, http://nar.oxfordjournals.org/content/44/D1/D515

+# Usage

+After cloning or updating this project, make sure to delete `bigg.zip` and `bigg.sqlite` within the folder `resources`.
+Afterwards run `configureSQLiteDB` to download and prepare the correct version of BiGG Models database from Dropbox.

 # Licenses

 ModelPolisher is distributed under the MIT License (see LICENSE).